grz0zrg/fsynth/documentation/mk/docs/concept.md

 With Fragment, all sounds is generated from a frequency domain, frequency is represented on the vertical axis and stereo/mono amplitude is represented by the intensity of each pixels, parts of the canvas is then captured by user-positioned slices.

-The basics of making sounds with Fragment is by first slicing the canvas in vertical slices, pixels data is then captured continuously from the slices at the browser display refresh rate and is then translated to notes from the RGBA pixels value, the notes are then interpreted and played by one or more synthesis method in real-time.
+The basics of making sounds with Fragment is by first slicing the canvas in vertical slices, pixels data is then captured continuously from the slices at the browser display refresh rate and is then converted to notes from the RGBA pixels value, the notes are then interpreted and played by one or more synthesis method in real-time.

 The canvas represent frequencies (exponential map) on the vertical axis, the horizontal axis generally represent time.